 2.esf.edu/scripts2/Alerts/alViewAlertInfo.asp.
-SUNY-ESF participates in BOTH the NY-Alert and Syracuse University's Orange Alert emergency notification systems.
+SUNY-ESF enjoys access to both NY-Alert and Syracuse University's Orange Alert emergency notification systems.
 Student and employees must opt in to the Orange-Alert system.
 In the event of a critical incident, the College will use these systems to alert the ESF community and to provide instructions.